Perth, Western Australia:

 in progress

 I have lived in South Australia almost all my 78 years.
 I first visited Perth about 1960.
-From about 1993, when my daughter started studying veterinary science at Murdoch University, I visited roughly annually until 2022.
+From about 1993, when my daughter started studying veterinary science at Murdoch University, I visited every year or two until 2022.
 In February of that year my wife and I moved to Mandurah, about 70 kilometres south of Perth.

 The electric train service from Mandurah to Perth is excellent.
-Due to my deteriorating abilities connected with ageing (and concerne about minimising my emissions) I drive as little as possible, so use the public transport system a lot.
+Due to my deteriorating abilities connected with ageing (and concern about minimising my emissions) I drive as little as possible, so I use the public transport system a lot.

-Unfortunately Perth's architecture, in general, is disappointing.
+Unfortunately much of Perth's modern architecture is disappointing.
 It falls far short of the imaginative and innovative architecture of, for example, Singapore.
 My impression is that in Perth the aim in architecture, at least among the corporations that are responsible for the great majority of the buildings, is to provide the maximum floor space for the minimum cost.
-(Perhaps relevant to this is Corporate Greed and the seeming huge disconnect between capitalism and environmentalism.
+(Perhaps relevant to this is Corporate Greed and the seeming huge disconnect between capitalism and environmentalism.)

 Contact: David K. Clarke – ©